maxmind/GeoIP2-python/README.rst

 To use the database API, you first construct a ``geoip2.database.Reader`` using the path to the file as the first argument.
-After doing this, you may call the method corresponding to request type (e.g., ``city`` or ``country``), passing it the IP address you want to look up.
+After doing this, you may call the method corresponding to database type (e.g., ``city`` or ``country``), passing it the IP address you want to look up.

-If the request succeeds, the method call will return a model class for the end point you called.
+If the lookup succeeds, the method call will return a model class for the database method you called.
 This model in turn contains multiple record classes, each of which represents part of the data for the record.

 If the request fails, the reader class throws an exception.